-"But I'm not WISE" says the other skull-elder.
+"But I'm not WISE enough," says the other skull-elder.

 "No thoughts in that skull smarter than mortal thoughts," says the dead leader.

-The dead one walks his bones to a niche, puts them there, mentally brushes off his hands on his jeans (her jeans?
+The dead one is not interested in clarifying.
+Walks his bones to a niche, puts them there, mentally brushes off his hands on his jeans (her jeans?
 Skeletons, who knows?), and leaves.
-Little soul-light flits off into the clouds.
+That little soul-light flits off into the clouds...

 We're walking through fruit trees outside the Building of the People, Gate Girl and me.
 Work out part of the play--a musical.
 The fruit-eating scene.
 Need someone to play Heidi, the Girl back Home, and other roles--need actors who can sing.